dombrant/100-days-of-code/r1-log.md

 ### R1D39 (February 11th, 2018)
 Today I read [Announcing CodeSandbox 2.0](https://hackernoon.com/announcing-codesandbox-2-0-938cff3a0fcb).
 I just heard of CodeSandbox for the first time this week, and it sounds really cool and full of some great features.
 I'll be keeping a close eye on it to see how it grows and matures.

+### R1D40 (February 12th, 2018)
+Today I got some more work done with Gulp.
+I tested using live-server while my Gulp file watches for changes in my HTML, CSS or JavaScript.
+I only have a few more plugins left to test out.